 The ability to watch someone else’s story, or read about them, and know that you have gone through similar trauma can be life-changing.
 Susan: “I think there is a bond between people who have lost a limb.”
 Abe took his experience and paid it forward.
 “One of the things that Abe’s really enjoyed is when people reach out to him for advice.”
 Abe expands on that, “There’s more happiness in giving than receiving.”

 To that end, Abe created The Wounded Wing Foundation.
-According to the foundation’s site: “I hope to build a foundation for amputees that don’t have the means to get the things they need, as well as emotional support when a tragedy strikes.”
+Abe built the foundation "for amputees that don’t have the means to get the things they need, as well as emotional support when a tragedy strikes."
 The foundation’s secretary is fellow Arm Dynamics patient Angie Coe.

 Angie Lott Snowman